 This secret $22 million program, however, was not the first of its kind.
-In fact official government UFO studies began in the 1940s with Project Sign providing some of the most credible videos of aerial phenomenon to date.
+Official government UFO studies began in the late 1940s with Project Sign, providing some of the most credible videos of aerial phenomena to date.
+Within a few years, that program eventually evolved into Project Blue Book, which actively investigated UFO sightings throughout much of the Cold War.
 The 2017 revelation that the U.S. government was actively researching UFOs reignited world interest in UFOs and aliens.
-Let’s revisit five of the most believable UFO sightings of the 21st century.
+Below are five of the most believable UFO sightings of the 21st century.

-It takes a lot for motorists to stop alongside a highway to look towards the sky, but on July 14, 2001, drivers on the New Jersey Turnpike did just that.
-For around 15 minutes just after midnight, they marveled at the sight of strange orange and yellow lights in a V formation over the Arthur Kill Waterway between Staten Island, New York, and Carteret, New Jersey.
-Cataret Police Department’s Lt.
-Daniel Tarrant was one of the witnesses, as well as other metro area residents from the Throgs Neck Bridge on Long Island and Fort Lee, New Jersey near the George Washington Bridge.
+It takes a lot for motorists to stop alongside a highway to look toward the sky, but on July 14, 2001, drivers on the New Jersey Turnpike did just that.
+For around 15 minutes just after midnight, they marveled at the sight of strange orange-and-yellow lights in a V formation over the Arthur Kill Waterway between Staten Island, New York, and Carteret, New Jersey.
+Carteret Police Department’s Lt.
+Daniel Tarrant was one of the witnesses, as well as other metro-area residents from the Throgs Neck Bridge on Long Island and Fort Lee, New Jersey near the George Washington Bridge.

-When two FA-18F fighter jets from the USS Nimitz arrived in the area, they first saw what appeared to be churning boiling water in an oval shape underneath the surface.
-Then, in a few moments, a white Tic Tac-like object appeared above the water.
-It had no visible markings to indicate an engine, wings, or windows, and infrared monitors did not reveal any exhaust.
-Commander David Fravor and Lt.
-Cmdr.
-Jim Slaight of Strike Fighter Squadron 41 attempted to intercept the craft, but it accelerated away, reappearing on radar 60 miles away—it moved three times the speed of sound and twice the speed of the fighter jets.
+When two FA-18F fighter jets from the aircraft carrier USS Nimitz arrived in the area, they first saw what appeared to be churning water, with a shadow of an oval shape underneath the surface.
+Then, in a few moments, a white Tic Tac-shaped object appeared above the water.
+It had no visible markings to indicate an engine, wings or windows, and infrared monitors didn't reveal any exhaust.
+Black Aces Commander David Fravor and Lt.
+Commander Jim Slaight of Strike Fighter Squadron 41 attempted to intercept the craft, but it accelerated away, reappearing on radar 60 miles away.
+It moved three times the speed of sound and more than twice the speed of the fighter jets.

-The witnesses say it hovered for about 5 minutes before shooting upward where it broke a hole in the clouds, enough that the pilots and mechanics could see the blue sky.
-The news report became the most read story on Chicago Tribune’s website to that date and made international news.
+The witnesses say it hovered for about five minutes before shooting upward, where it broke a hole in the clouds—enough that pilots and mechanics could see the blue sky.
+The news report became the most-read story on The Chicago Tribune’s website to that date and made international news.
 However, because the UFO was not seen on radar, the FAA called it a “weather phenomenon” and declined to investigate.

-The small town of Stephenville, Texas 100 miles southwest of Dallas, is mostly known for its dairy farms, but in the evening of January 8, 2008, dozens of its residents viewed something unique in the sky.
+The small town of Stephenville, Texas, 100 miles southwest of Dallas, is mostly known for its dairy farms, but on the evening of January 8, 2008, dozens of its residents viewed something unique in the sky.
 Citizens reported seeing white lights above Highway 67, first in a single horizontal arc and then in vertical parallel lines.
-Local pilot Steve Allen estimated that the strobe lights “spanned about a mile long and a half mile wide” traveling about 3,000 miles per hour.
+Local pilot Steve Allen estimated that the strobe lights “spanned about a mile long and a half mile wide,” traveling about 3,000 miles per hour.
 No sound was reported.

-Leaked in 2017 along with the news of the Advanced Aviation Threat Identification Program, was a video that revealed an encounter between an F/A-18 Super Hornet and an unidentified flying vehicle.
-Seen along the East Coast on a Raytheon Advanced Targeting Forward-Looking Infrared (ATFLIR) Pod, the craft was similar to that spotted off San Diego in 2004: It was a fast-moving white oval about 45-feet-long without wings or exhaust plume.
+When news leaked in 2017 about the Advanced Aviation Threat Identification Program, a video emerged that revealed an encounter between an F/A-18 Super Hornet and an unidentified aerial phenomena.
+Seen along the East Coast on a Raytheon Advanced Targeting Forward-Looking Infrared (ATFLIR) Pod, the craft was similar to that spotted off San Diego in 2004: a fast-moving white oval about 45-feet-long without wings or exhaust plume.